petersatsuse/azure-compute-docs/articles/virtual-machines/linux/azure-hybrid-benefit-linux.md

 ## Limitations

 Only RHEL images *published by Red Hat, Inc.* are eligible for the PAYG to BYOS conversion using the Azure Hybrid Benefit.
-Images that are published by other vendors aren't supported.
+Images from other vendors aren't supported.

 ### Red Hat-published RHEL PAYG offers eligible for Azure Hybrid Benefit